Azure/autorest.typescript/test/integration/generated/storageblob/README.md

-# StorageBlobClient library for JavaScript
+# StorageBlob client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for StorageBlobClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for StorageBlob client.